Trina0224/WalkingWithGod/README.md

 32. disable keyboard on ipad or iphone. (only display number keys.)
 33. auto detect language and display user's language.
 34. Form is not realy ready for Cellphone.
+35. Some languages are still waiting to translate.